 3) work and contributions have been overlooked or undervalued by the department and/or other reviewing agencies.

 You must identify the specific area(s) of your record that you believe was not previously evaluated properly or the area(s) of the record that indicates that you were not hired at a rank and step commensurate with your accomplishments.

 - What materials will my department consider in assessing my record?

 - Your department colleagues will consider the justification you provide plus your overall record of research, teaching, service, and professional competence.

 - Will the department and reviewers compare my record to others?

 - Departments are not expected to make comparisons between specific, individual faculty.
 Your department will evaluate your entire career in order to determine if your current standing meets a standard of equity in comparison to department/campus colleagues that are equal to or higher in rank and/or step.
 In some cases, this comparison may be difficult for your department faculty to do and they may choose to abstain.
 Such abstentions will be accepted without prejudice.

-- Can a department chair, FPC, dean of Vice Provost initiate a CER on my behalf?
+- Can a department chair, FPC, dean, or Vice Provost initiate a CER on my behalf?

 No. While Chairs, Deans, and/or the Faculty Personnel Committee may identify a faculty member whom they believe should be considered for a CER, it is the faculty member who must make the request.
 Thus, Chairs, Deans, and/or the FPC will provide feedback to the faculty member who would then have the option of requesting a CER following the process described in the UC Davis Career Equity Review Process.

-Note: Any CER whose resolution involves promotion, or merit to Professor, Step VI. will require
+Note: Any CER whose resolution involves promotion, or merit to Professor, Above Scale will require

 - Can CAP identify cases in which a CER may have been appropriate but was not requested and recommend a CER to the Vice Provost?